 From the beginning of my career in the 1980’s until the present day, I have always loved teaching.
 Most of this has been private lessons teaching, but in the past 5 years I have been engaged in more classroom work.
 With my written permission anyone with a grade 12 certificate and basic English language skills can register for Music 218 (Contemporary Aural Skills) or Music 221 (Jazz History) at Camosun College.
 Contact the Registrar for more information: register.
 At the core of this is a sense of legacy and a desire to pass on my inspiration to the next generation of musicians.

 My sincerest wish is that studying music will make you a happier person 🙂

-Lessons at my studio typically take place on Wednesday afternoons and Saturday mornings.
+Lessons at my studio typically take place on Thursday and Friday afternoons as well as Saturday mornings.
 We usually have 2 performances per year, one in December and another in May.

 Please download this pdf of all the major scales for saxophone if you haven’t already learned them, here is your chance: scale-book-chapter-1